 The accelerated Master of Science program in Anatomy combines intensive, hands-on study with a solid grounding in contemporary research techniques.
 You’ll gain valuable practical experience in our cutting-edge human gross anatomy labs all while working closely with faculty both in the classroom and in research settings.
-The program requires 13 courses (30 credit hours) and students are required to successfully complete two semesters as a teaching assistant in the Anatomy and Physiology I and II laboratories
+The program requires 13 courses (30 credit hours).
+Students may work as a teaching assistant in the Anatomy and Physiology I and II laboratories.

 Our program is ideal for anyone with a bachelor’s degree who wishes to apply (or re-apply) to medical, dental, chiropractic, or other professional healthcare degree programs or for those who hold professional graduate degrees who wish to add a specialization to their professional credentials.
 This degree also grants you the ability to teach Anatomy at Community Colleges.